 Some of the small boutiques are owned by expats, with many like the deli Eu Serral Gourmet aimed at an international clientele.
 Real estate agents with offices in Pollensa will almost always be looking for English and German speakers, given the influx of Northern Europeans who choose to settle in town.

 Many expats living in Pollensa work in professions that are not just limited to real estate or hospitality.
 Examples include editor Joanna Greenfield, who lives in Pollensa with her young family and runs local publication Talk of the North.
 Singer Nicky Liles also lives close to town and together with friend Nickie Baylis, put together youth theatre performances at Club Pollensa.
 Otherwise, there are plenty of stories like Christina Shallock (formerly the manager of Pollensa Golf Club) who decided to set-up her own vineyards.
 Christina now produces XALOC wine, a much-loved product from Pollensa which is always enjoyed at local wine fairs.

 Skills in journalism, web content and translation are rarely sought-after in places outside of Palma.
 However, you might be lucky in finding work at a Pollensa-based company like Signewords who provide content and translation services.
 These types of companies are few and far between in quieter areas, but there is always the option of working freelance for a company in Palma.
 That way, you can be based in Pollensa and only commute when necessary.
-The 50-minute journey is quite a straight-forward drive, but not one to undertake daily.

 People: Locals & celebrities

 Pollensa has a close local community but expats are warmly welcomed here.
 There are plenty of residents from the UK, Germany and Italy who are now very much part of the local scene.
 There’s a diversity of culture that’s very appealing.